Henry Allan (painter): Death and legacy

 A Dutch Interior hanging in the National Gallery of Ireland, November 2022.

 After a prolonged illness, Allan passed away on the 2 September 1912, aged 47, in Rathmines, Dublin and was buried in the Mount Jerome Cemetery, not too far from the Royal Hibernian Academy itself.

 Allan's legacy as an artist has been relatively unknown, which can be accredited to the lack of paintings by Allan which can be found today, which may be due to much of his work being destroyed.
 One painting that is known is called A Dutch Interior (1888), which depicts an old man studying a silver goblet in an antique shop.
-Furthermore, this painting provides proof of Allan's training at the Académie Royale des Beaux Arts.
-The second known painting is The Rag Pickers (1884-5) which has been described as a "striking work".
+This painting provides proof of Allan's training at the Académie Royale des Beaux Arts.
+The second known painting is The Rag Pickers (1884–85) which has been described as a "striking work".
 It shows two witchlike women wearing black clothes, one of whom is pointing at a group of figures at a beach behind her.
 He reportedly won a prize for his painting, The Little Match-seller in 1893, however its whereabouts are unknown today.

 Other known paintings by Allan include: